saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 - **Survivalist** or **cooking**: Tea leaves grow on this small hill, you could pick some (*special rations*).

 ### Doom Tracker
-Tick a checkbox every time the characters make excessive noise or waste too much time.
+Tick a checkbox every time the characters make excessive noise, waste too much time or come back from the interlude.
+If the timing don't work (they just entered the dungeon back from the interlude for example) you may wait a couple turns to trigger the doom event.

 - <input type="checkbox" /><input type="checkbox" /> The **Wandering Goblins** show up.
 - <input type="checkbox" /><input type="checkbox" /> The ground shakes, something stirs underground.
 The water on the [embalming room](#5-flooded-embalming-room) is drained. **4 dire spiders** are now wandering the halls.
 - <input type="checkbox" /><input type="checkbox" /> All the adventurers feel a ghostly chill, the walls glow a faint light then a sudden wind snuff all the torches and lamps.
 Many ghosts raise through the floor and exit the ceiling.
 Everyone is **shaken**.
 - <input type="checkbox" /><input type="checkbox" /> The ground shakes and the ceiling starts to fall apart, hitting everyone that doesn't hide under something for (STR 2).
 Raising a shield should add shield tokens to this check normally.
 - <input type="checkbox" /><input type="checkbox" /> **Guhlat**, the [giant spider]{.m} finds the adventurers!
 During every turn of the combat, a [spiderling]{.m} joins the fight.
+- <input type="checkbox" /><input type="checkbox" /> 2 [void demons]{.m} and a [lesser demon]{.m} start roaming the dungeon.
+- <input type="checkbox" /><input type="checkbox" /> The curse gets worse, every decay, roll twice.

 ### Wandering monsters
 Use them when the adventurers wander too much, feel too safe or if things get a bit boring.